jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 # (Deprecated) Deploy OWLCMS on Heroku

-> #### Heroku has made changes to its platform and the "purple button" instructions down this page no longer work.
+> **Heroku has made changes to its platform and the simple deployment method is no longer available**
 >
-> If you need a cloud version of owlcms, we strongly recommend that you use the [fly.io](https;//fly.io) service because installation is much simpler.
-See the instructions on the [Fly](Fly) page.
+> **If you need a cloud version of owlcms, we strongly recommend that you use the [fly.io](https;//fly.io) service because installation is much simpler.
+See the instructions on the [Fly](Fly) page.**
 >
-> Deploying an Heroku app currently requires installing Java, installing their command-line took, and typing commands.
+> Deploying a Heroku app requires installing Java, installing their command-line took, and typing commands.

->
-> The following are "emergency" installations if you absolutely must install a new Heroku app.
+Heroku is a cloud service provider that provides an affordable pricing plan for running programs like OWLCMS.
+Running a site costs just under 10$ per month.

+Heroku bills by the second, and you can actually turn off your site when you don't use it (see the [Stopping and Resuming Billing](#stopping-and-resuming-billing) section below)

+## Installing owlcms

 - Install Java
   - Go to https://adoptium.net/ and download a version (there is a .pkg installer for Mac)